jpweideman/bayesian-posterior-predictive/README.md

 ## Bayesian Posterior Predictive Distribution Simulation

-This repo contains small Bayesian modeling utilities and notebooks for posterior predictive simulation.
+This repo contains Bayesian modeling utilities and notebooks for posterior predictive simulation.
 The focus is on making posterior predictive inferences for unseen data.

 ### Contents
 - `src/bayesian_gaussian_mixture.py`: PyMC Gaussian Mixture Model (GMM) with: